 Alone in her garret, Lilian had no idea that there was anything like a literary scout.
 So she was shocked to find out that the manuscript of her first novel, The River Midnight, had been leaked to German scouts.
 As a result of the buzz (which she thought had something to do with bees), it sold across North America, the UK and Europe in a matter of weeks, just in time for her wedding, thus enabling the purchase of her garret and the house around it.

 The River Midnight was a prize-winning, national best-seller.
 Now that she’d learned the secret of success, Lilian knew that writing her next book would be easy, fast and make piles of money, and that as a new mom of two perfect children, she would spin stories, change diapers, and in her spare time learn to speak Chinese.
 She did change diapers, many of them, she learned one phrase in Chinese, and took to her bed with the flu for a month while deciding whether she ought to give up writing altogether.
 Instead she got up and slowly wrote The Singing Fire, which garnered much critical acclaim and the assurance that she had avoided the second novel curse: “Toronto’s Lilian Nattel proves her debut was no fluke” (Nancy Wigston).

 Now that her kids were toilet trained, life was obviously too undemanding, for she decided to embark in a new direction and write the most challenging book of her career.
 As a true optimist and slow learner, she again expected it to be fast and easy.
 The writing gods had a good laugh.
 Eight years and ten drafts later, Web of Angels was done.
-And Lilian doesn’t care if the next one is easy or not because in the end the gods gave her a gift: Web of Angels is an important book and she was privileged with the writing of it.
+And Lilian doesn’t care if the next one is easy or not because in the end the gods gave her a gift: Web of Angels is an important book and I was privileged with the writing of it.